Label84/linkarctic-api-docs/README.md

 You can obtain your API token on your 'Account' page [https://linkarctic.com](https://linkarctic.com).

+You can only access the boards that are bound to your API token.
+In case you get an `403 Forbidden` response, you are probably trying to access a board that is not bound to your API token.

 ## Contact

 For more information you can send an email to [info@label84.com](info@label84.com).